redis-developer/redis-developer.github.io/docs/develop/dotnet/redis-om-dotnet/searching/numeric-queries/numeric-queries.md

 slug: /develop/dotnet/redis-om-dotnet/searching/numeric-queries
 ---

-In addition to providing capabilities for text queries, Redis ŌM also provides you the ability to perform numeric equality and numeric range queries.
+In addition to providing capabilities for text queries, Redis OM also provides you the ability to perform numeric equality and numeric range queries.
 Let us assume a model of:

 ```csharp
 [Document]